 Better Remote Collaboration – Tech developers have made meaningful progress in improving AV solutions.
 The Meeting Owl is Owl Labs’ flagship product that enhances the conferencing experience with a 360-degree intelligent camera and eight omnidirectional microphones, enabling participants to see a panoramic view of the entire conference room.
 If supported by 5G, solutions of this nature could bring remote collaboration to the next level.

 So as the promise of 5G is delivered, AV Integration will have a crucial role in bringing the pieces of the puzzle together.
 With travel and remote work being done more and more, audio and video conferencing is becoming a much more regular occurrence in the workplace.
 5G is making unified communication, in general, more seamless.
-With 5G, team members can now use mobile devices to join the meeting – with lag times and connection issues becoming less and less of an issue.
+Team members can now use mobile devices to join the meeting – with lag times and connection issues becoming less and less of an issue.

-There will be ample applications for enhanced 5G capabilities to benefit clients across industries, so gear up for an exciting ride.
+There will be ample applications for enhanced capabilities to benefit clients across industries, so gear up for an exciting ride.